Gellybean/Gellybean/MathfinderBot.md

 #### Remarks
-This will generate an expression row (buttons) based on a selected preset (Use `/var` `List-Presets` to see your options).
+Use `/var` `List-Presets` to see your options.
 You can use `/preset-save` with a `name` to save the last generated preset to your active character sheet.
+You can then call it with /row.